En-Be/TardigradeOfMana3D/APPROACH.md

 - Made a PodCreature class to create BP from
 - Copied relevent functions from playercharacter class
 - Adapted the AIController and animgraph partway, very confused, need to step back

+---

+## Session 48

+Minutes: 180

+DONE
+- Implemented pod creature except for it's attack

+---

+## Session 49

+Minutes: 30

+TODO
+- BTTasks for pod creature attack and move
+- Switch pod creature animation state for attack/move
+- BTTask 'attack' sets a bool which is used to update state machine
+- Animgraph notify works